cozis/WL/README.md

 # WL
-WL is a powerful and flexible templating language for the web.
+WL is the proof of concept for a powerful and flexible templating language for the web.

 Here's an example template in WL with a recursive comment view element:
 ```html